-- Open 2 tubes of Pillsbury Refrigerated Buttermilk Biscuits.
-Cut each biscuit into 4 pieces and roll it in the parmesan mixture and then place them on the liquid in the crockpot.
+- Open the tubes of refrigerated biscuits.
+Cut each biscuit into 6 pieces and roll it in the parmesan mixture and then place them on the liquid in the crockpot.

 - Put the lid back on and continue cooking on high for another 1 to 1 1/2 hours or until the center of the biscuits are cooked.
 Use a fork to peel back the top of a biscuit piece to check if it is cooked inside.

 - Sprinkle the biscuits with finely shredded sharp cheddar cheese.